blackstaph/ansible-mongodb/README.md

 Issue the following command to run the test.
 Pass one of the _mongos_ servers in the _servername_ variable.

-		ansible-playbook -i hosts playbooks/testsharding.yml -e servername=server1
+		ansible-playbook -i hosts playbooks/testrep.yml -e servername=server1

-Once the playbook completes, we check if the sharding has succeeded by logging on to any mongos server and issuing the following command.
-The output displays the number of chunks spread across the shards.
+Once the playbook completes, we check if the replication has succeeded by logging on to any mongos server and issuing the following command.
+The output displays the number of chunks spread across the replicas.

 		mongos> sh.status()
-			--- Sharding Status ---
+			--- Replica Status ---
-  			sharding version: { "_id" : 1, "version" : 3 }
+  			replica version: { "_id" : 1, "version" : 3 }
-  			shards:
+  			Replicas:
 			{  "_id" : "bensible",  "host" : "bensible/bensible:20103,web2:20103,web3:20103" }
 			{  "_id" : "web2",  "host" : "web2/bensible:20105,web2:20105,web3:20105" }
 			{  "_id" : "web3",  "host" : "web3/bensible:20102,web2:20102,web3:20102" }